mattrips/scratchPad/Protocol Conformance.md

 #### Protocol Witness
 Given a protocol `p`, a *protocol requirement* `m` is a statement in the declaration of `p` that describes a member, such that, as a condition of a type `t` being able to conform to `p`, `t` must have a member satisfying the requirements of `m`.
 A member of `t` that satisfies the requirements of `m` is referred to as an implementation of `m`.

-If `t` is declared to conform to `p`, then, for each protocol requirement of `p`, `t` has one and only one implementation of the protocol requirement
+If `t` is declared to conform to `p`, then, for each protocol requirement of `p`, one and only one of `t`'s possible implementation of the protocol requirement , which implementation is referred to as the *protocol witness* for the requirement.
 A type may have more than one implementation of a given protocol requirement.
 If a type has only one implementation of a given protocol requirement, then that implementation